Vodnik Arkhangelsk

+History

 Vodnik became Russian champions in 1996 to begin a run of nine national championships in ten seasons, missing out only in the 2000–01 season when Yenisey scored the winning goal against them in the last minute.
-In the 2002 Bandy World Cup, Vodnik were the runner-ups after the Swedish club Sandvikens AIK, but won the tournament in 2003 and 2004.
+In the 2002 Bandy World Cup, Vodnik were the runners-up after the Swedish club Sandvikens AIK, but won the tournament in 2003 and 2004.
 The team also won the European Cup in 2002, 2003 and 2004.

-For the 2005–06 season almost all players left for Dynamo Moscow, when that club had qualified for the highest division again after a few seasons in the second tier.

-In the last game of the regular 2016–17 Russian Bandy Super League season Vodnik played against Baykal-Energiya.
-The loss apparently would make Vodnik face a weaker team in the playoffs, therefore the team started to score own goals.
-Baykal-Energiya joined, apparently for fun.
-Vodnik won 11-9, with all goals scored in the game being own goals.
-The two teams are facing sanctions from the Russian Bandy Federation.
-The Federation banned coach Igor Gapanovich of Vodnik Arkhangelsk and coach Evgeny Erakhtin of Baykal-Energiya each for 30 months in March 2017, and fined each club 300,000 rubles (£4,100/$5,100/€4,800) for the teams scoring an aggregate of 20 goals in their own nets rather than their opponent’s to ensure they played against a convenient team in upcoming play-offs.
+Since their golden age, Vodnik have made many finals, both league and cup, but have constantly come up just short.
+For the 2005–06 season, almost all players left for Dynamo Moscow.
+In the last game of the regular 2016–17 Russian Bandy Super League season, Vodnik played against Baykal-Energiya.
+The loss would make Vodnik face a weaker team in the playoffs, therefore they started scoring own goals.
+Baykal-Energiya joined and Vodnik won 11–9.
+The Russian Bandy Federation banned coach Igor Gapanovich of Vodnik Arkhangelsk and coach Evgeny Erakhtin of Baykal-Energiya each for 30 months.
+Clubs were fined by 300,000 rubles.

+Vodnik lost the 2019 Russian Cup final to Dynamo Moscow 4–2.
+In the 2019–20 season, the final and 3rd place games, were cancelled.
+The next seasons semi-finals Vodnik lost to Dynamo.
+Dynamo and Vodnik met in the final of the Russian Cup, with the Moscovites winning 7–5.
+In 2022, Vodnik finished the regular season in 2nd, behind Dynamo.
+They defeated Kazan and Kuzbass to make it to the final against Moscow, but fell 5–2.
+Finishing 2023 in 3rd place, Vodnik advanced to the semi-finals, but were defeated by Kuzbass 2–1.
+They finished the playoffs in 3rd after besting Dynamo 6–4.
+Vodnik made the final in 2024, losing in a tight, high scoring game 7–6 to familiar foe Kuzbass.
+The two met in the final of the Russian Cup, with Vodnik again being defeated 5–2.
+For a second year in a row, Kuzbass and Vodnik faced each other in the final, with Kuzbass blowing out their opponent 10–2.